 Bag of cash doesn't stop jurors from convicting 5 of 7 defendants in $40 million food fraud scheme

-MINNEAPOLIS — A jury convicted five Minnesota residents but acquitted two others on Friday for their roles in a scheme to steal more than $40 million that was supposed to feed children during the coronavirus pandemic.
+MINNEAPOLIS — A jury convicted five Minnesota residents and acquitted two others on Friday for their roles in a scheme to steal more than $40 million from a program that was supposed to feed children during the coronavirus pandemic.
 The case received widespread attention after someone tried to bribe a juror with a bag of $120,000 in cash.

-That juror was dismissed before deliberations began, and a second juror who was told about the bribe attempt was also dismissed.
+That juror was dismissed before deliberations began, and a second juror who was told about it also was dismissed.
 An FBI investigation of the attempted bribe continues, with no arrests announced.

+After the verdicts were read, Assistant U.S. Attorney Joe Thompson called the attempted bribe “an attack on our criminal justice system” and told reporters that authorities would investigate with all of their resources.
+He made no other comment on that issue, and expressed satisfaction at the convictions in the fraud case.

+"They lied and they fraudulently claimed to be feeding millions of meals to children in Minnesota during COVID.
+The defendants took advantage of the COVID-19 pandemic to defraud the state of Minnesota and to steal tens of millions of dollars,” Thompson said.
+“This conduct was not just criminal, it was depraved and brazen.”

+Defense attorneys argued at trial that their clients provided real meals to real people.

-The seven defendants are the first of 70 to stand trial in what federal prosecutors have called one of the nation’s largest COVID-19-related frauds, exploiting rules that were kept lax so that the economy wouldn’t crash during the pandemic.
+The seven people were the first of 70 to stand trial in what federal prosecutors have called one of the nation’s largest COVID-19-related frauds, exploiting rules that were kept lax so that the economy wouldn’t crash during the pandemic.
 More than $250 million in federal funds was taken in the Minnesota scheme overall, with only about $50 million of it recovered, authorities said.

+Federal prosecutors said just a fraction of the money the defendants received through the Feeding our Future nonprofit went to feed low-income kids, while the rest was spent on luxury cars, jewelry, travel and property.

-The defendants faced a mix of multiple counts including conspiracy, wire fraud, money laundering and federal programs bribery.
-It ended with a split verdict.
+The defendants in this trial faced a mix of multiple counts including conspiracy, wire fraud, money laundering and federal programs bribery.
+Each defendant was charged based on their alleged role, and each had their own attorney.
+In the end, the jurors delivered a split verdict.

-The Minnesota case drew attention after the judge and attorneys for both sides learned about the bribe attempt.
-The judge ordered all seven defendants to surrender their cellphones so that investigators could look for evidence.
+After the juror reported the bribe attempt in the Minnesota case, the judge ordered all seven defendants to surrender their cellphones so that investigators could look for evidence.
 She also ordered all seven taken into custody, and sequestered the jury.

 According to an FBI agent’s affidavit, a woman rang the doorbell at the home of “Juror #52” in the Minneapolis suburb of Spring Lake Park the night before the case went to the jury.
-The juror wasn’t home, but a relative answered the door.
-The woman handed the relative a gift bag with a curly ribbon and images of flowers and butterflies and said it was a “present” for the juror.
+A relative answered the door and was handed a gift bag with a curly ribbon and images of flowers and butterflies.
+The woman said it was a “present” for the juror.

 “The woman told the relative to tell Juror #52 to say not guilty tomorrow and there would be more of that present tomorrow,” the agent wrote.
 “After the woman left, the relative looked in the gift bag and saw it contained a substantial amount of cash.”